u7122029/autoeval_baselines/README.md

 image.
 Each image must be manually labelled by humans.
 Furthermore, the most complex computer vision machine learning models require tens of thousands, perhaps even millions of images to train on.
-This makes labelling images a time-consuming, repetitive and laborious task with room for error due to fatigue (ADD REF).
+This makes labelling images a time-consuming, repetitive and laborious task with room for human error.

 One way to automate this task is to computationally generate labels for these images, however, current machine learning models are generally not as accurate as the human brain at identifying images.
 Computers on the other hand are generally